Amanda-Clark/BBoard/README.md

 I wanted something similar for at home use, just to have in the background-something that doesn't have people on it and is in a sense neutral.

+The code is admittedly super messy and not at all polished, this was something quickly put together and not really meant to be shared, but whatever.